cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 transformed his theory into an actual programming language.
 As McCarthy stated in an interview:

 >Steve Russell said, look, why don't I program this eval..., and I said to him, ho, ho, you're confusing theory with practice, this eval is intended for reading, not for computing.
 But he went ahead and did it.
 That is, he compiled the `eval` in my paper into IBM 704 machine code, fixing a bug, and then advertised this as a Lisp interpreter, which it certainly was.
 So at that point Lisp had essentially the form that it has today..." ([Source](https://books.google.nl/books?id=eH6jBQAAQBAJ&pg=PA777&lpg=PA777#v=onepage&q&f=false))

+Lisp is sometimes called the programmable program language.
 Since program are also data objects it easy in Lisp to make programs that work with programs.
 This property of Lisp makes it possible to write Lisp in itself.